Lucky imaging is not magic, but effective. I am using short exposures times, often in the range of 500 ms to 2 seconds per sub.

 The first M 51 example on the left shows a single exposure in RASA C8 of 10 seconds, after that the example shows sequences of 10x10, 10x100 and 10x1000 seconds.

-Short exposures work well with the fast scopes in even mildly light polluted skies, especially with a low read noise CMOS camera.
+Short exposures works well with the fast scopes in even mildly light polluted skies, especially with a low read noise CMOS camera.
 My standard exposure (Bortle 7) is 10 seconds, has been ever since I got the RASA.

 10 secondes are long enough I won't have to worry about guiding, and the data volume and the processing time remains manageable.